 The problem with the Australian pet food industry is that… well.
 It sucks.
 Wow, what an informative, unbiased assessment, right?

 It would be an insult to your intelligence to pretend that I am capable of providing a genuinely unbiased review of the mechanisms in place to regulate the 3.77 billion dollar pet food industry in this country .
-I am an animal nutritionist who openly and quite passionately advocates that people largely avoid the products this industry produces.
+I am a pet nutritionist who openly and quite passionately advocates that people largely avoid the products this industry produces.
 I generate my income by teaching people how to do this.

 But I don’t tell people of the industry’s failings in order to grow my business.
 My business exists because of the industry’s shortcomings.
 I am an educator and I believe the nutritional issues with processed pet food are inextricably linked to the systemic issues within the industry, particularly regarding funding and regulation.
 It’s all so tied up in itself that I don’t even know where to start.